Rdfing/interAdsFoam/README.md

 University of Florida

 ## Reference
 Li, H., & Sansalone, J. (under review).
-CFD modeling of granular media adsorption system with dynamic reaction zones subject to uncontrolled urban water fluxes.
+CFD modeling of decentralized granular media adsorption system with dynamic reaction zones subject to uncontrolled urban water fluxes.

 ## Disclaimer
 This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software and owner of the OPENFOAM®  and OpenCFD®  trade marks.